 Elevate Your Career.
 Organization.
 Life.
 In a dynamic and competitive business environment, maximizing the value of your organization’s human capital is the most efficient way to gain competitive advantage.
 What better way to alter your organization’s strength, relative to its competitors, than to manage your human capital better than they manage theirs.

-The Moravian College MSHRM program is designed to:
+The Moravian University MSHRM program is designed to:

 - Establish your position as a strategic partner through enhanced business acumen.